-The focus of our Justice Ministry is to encourage the Thornapple community to develop a heart for issues of justice, and to offer ways for people to respond to injustices.
+The Love Mercy Do Justice team works to develop a heart for issues of justice at Thornapple, and to offer ways for people to respond to injustices.

 - Bethany Christian Services, PARA works to link newly-arrived refugees with church co-sponsors, individual volunteers, service providers, and other community resources.
 We strive to help refugees adjust to their new home in West Michigan.
 For more about Thornapple's ministry to Bhutanese/Nepalese people, click here.